skillrepos/helm-fun-v2/README.md

 ## Create your own repository for these labs

-- Ensure that you have created a repository by forking the [skillrepos/helm-fun-v2](https://github.com/skillrepos/helm-fun-v2) project as a template into your own GitHub area.
+- Create your own copy of this repository by forking the [skillrepos/helm-fun-v2](https://github.com/skillrepos/helm-fun-v2) project as a template into your own GitHub area.
 - You do this by clicking the `Fork` button in the upper right portion of the main project page and following the steps to create a copy in **your-github-userid/helm-fun-v2** .  **Make sure to uncheck the "only the main branch" checkbox as shown below.**

 ![Forking repository](./images/helmfun1.png?raw=true "Forking the repository")